VnUgE/VNLib.Core/README.md

 [Links for Nuget Feeds](https://www.vaughnnugent.com/resources/software/modules)

+## Branches
+There are currently two branches I use, master and develop.
+Develop is the my default building branch, all changes are merged into master when I am satisfied.
+An internal PR is opened, reviewed and merged into master, you will notice this merge often consists of multiple commits.
+The develop branch will ALWAYS be ahead of the master branch.

 ## Notes
 As with all of my VNlib projects, there are in a very early pre-release state.
-This is my first large-scale software engineering project and it its not in highest of priorities to be a good "software developer", sorry :smiley:.
+This is my first large-scale software engineering project and its not in highest of priorities to be a good "software developer", sorry :smiley:.
 I care about the highest performance code I know how to make for my applications regardless of complexity.
 I use ALL of the packages/libraries in these projects in my own infrastructure and as issues appear I try to fix and test them before publishing the build packages on my website (see builds below).
 I understand that most of my projects are often re-inventing the wheel, I'm aware, I enjoy boilerplate because it's mine...
 This all subject to change without warning.

 ### How is the code for this repo maintained?
 I use many internal tools to build and maintain these projects.
 I use [OneDev](https://code.onedev.io/) for my internal source control (as well as other git tools) and code updates are pushed to GitHub as part of a build process.
 I use [Task](https://taskfile.dev) in the build process to publish builds for all projects in this repository.
 Builds are publicly available on my website from the link below.
 I do *not* intend to expose my internal tools for security reasons.
 I prefer to keep my dependencies/processes internal, and will be relying on GitHub for as little as possible.